 Followers started requesting merchandise, so the team behind it started looking for merchandise partners.

-They set up a POD fulfillment service through an app on
+They set up a POD fulfillment service through an app on Shopify and this helped the brand succeed, with the very first sale coming from a Shopify feature.

 Classic Dad sells a variety of products including hats, t-shirts, mugs and aprons, plus clothing tailored to first-time or older dads, who have different tastes, sizes and preferences.